anujp22/DataStructuresProject/README.md

 Navigate to the project directory.
 Compile the C++ code using your preferred compiler.
 Run the executable to interact with the analysis features.
-## Additional Information

-(Provide any relevant links, citations, or acknowledgements here)
 ## Contact

 Feel free to reach out with any questions or feedback!